EmaroLab/mqtt_ros_bridge/README.md

 ## Dependencies

-In order to succesfully run the code, install [paho-mqtt](https://pypi.python.org/pypi/paho-mqtt/1.1) and [ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+In order to succesfully run the code, you should have installed [paho-mqtt](https://pypi.python.org/pypi/paho-mqtt/1.1) and [ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu).

 ## MQTT Broker